python/devguide/documenting.rst

    sentences: the first word is always capitalized and other words are only capitalized if there is a specific rule requiring it.

-Apple style guide recommends the use of title case in section titles.
-However, rules for which words should be capitalized in title case vary greatly between publications.

-In Python documentation, use of sentence case in section titles is preferable, but consistency within a unit is more important than following this rule.
-If you add a section to the chapter where most sections are in title case you can either convert all titles to sentence case or use the dominant style in the new section title.
+In the Python documentation, the use of sentence case in section titles is preferable, but consistency within a unit is more important than following this rule.
+If you add a section to a chapter where most sections are in title case, you can either convert all titles to sentence case or use the dominant style in the new section title.

-Sentences that start with a word for which specific rules require starting it with a lower case letter should be avoided in titles and elsewhere.
+Sentences that start with a word for which specific rules require starting it with a lower case letter should be avoided.

 .. note::